rust-lang/reference/src/types/impl-trait.md

 > **Note:**
 > For function arguments, generic type parameters and `impl Trait` are not exactly equivalent.
 > With a generic parameter such as `<T: Trait>`, the caller has the option to explicitly specify the generic argument for `T` at the call site using [_GenericArgs_], for example, `foo::<usize>(1)`.
-> If `impl Trait` is the type of a function argument, then the caller can't ever specify the type of that argument by using a generic argument.
+> If `impl Trait` is the type of *any* function argument, then the caller can't ever provide any generic arguments when calling that function.
+This includes generic arguments for the return type or any const generics.
 >
 > Therefore, changing the function signature from either one to the other can constitute a breaking change for the callers of a function.